Dan Haigh

 Dan Haigh (born 5 December 1980) is an English musician, film director, video game designer, writer and visual effects artist.
 He is best known as co-founder of synthwave band Gunship and as the bass player in the English rock band Fightstar.

+Biography

 Early life

 Dan Haigh was born in Grimsby and later attended Rugby School.

-Music
+Career

 GUNSHIP

-Gunship (stylized as GUNSHIP) is a British Synthwave band formed in 2014 by Dan Haigh and Alex Westaway and later joined by drummer Alex Gingell.
+Gunship (stylised as GUNSHIP) is a British Synthwave band formed in 2014 by Dan Haigh and Alex Westaway and later joined by drummer Alex Gingell.
 GUNSHIP's music has been described as "influenced by the soundtracks of 80s film, television shows, video games & cartoons".

 Haigh wrote the following summary of the project: "GUNSHIP is a neon soaked, late night, sonic getaway drive, dripping with luscious analog synthesizers, cinematic vocals and cyberpunk values, exploding from the front cover of a dusty plastic VHS case which has lain forgotten since 1984."

 The band are credited with helping to popularize the synthwave scene and evolving it by adding rock song structure and extensive use of vocals to a predominantly instrumental genre.